 Final words.

-In these funny and sad films, I saw myself many times.
+I saw myself many times in these funny and sad films.
 It seems to me that blogging is impossible without pursuing popularity.
 But what price do we pay for it?

 Did you like the films from this collection?
 What movies did you choose to watch?